QuillyT/11ty-template/README.md

 Things I want while I'm developing, here are a few things that I want to have happen when I save changes:

-1. the server that automatically hot-reloads
-2. prettier automatically formats my files on save (IDE setup)
+1. prettier automatically formats my files on save (IDE setup)
-3. tailwindcss to be automatically rebuilt when styles are changed
+2. tailwindcss to be automatically rebuilt and minified when styles are changed
-4. output styles to automatically be minified
-5. output javascript to be automatically minified
+3. output javascript to be automatically minified/mangled
-6. output html to be automatically minified
+4. output html to be automatically minified
+5. after all that the server automatically hot-reloads

+this lets me make changes, save the file, and immediately alt-tab and refresh my browser instead of having to run any intermediary build steps.

-# Styles
+# `staged/`

-Out of the box, tailwind's build command comes with a `--watch` flag that looks for and related file changes.
-There are also instructions for [minification](https://tailwindcss.com/docs/optimizing-for-production) so we followed that and installed `cssnano`
+This folder holds all my passthrough files.
+This is where the production ready (built/processed and minified) files go.

+Using tailwind means having an extra build step around the styles.
+The resulting style files are going to be different from my `input.css`.
+My preference is to keep those files in separate places.

+Similarly, I will want to use minifed/mangled my javascript files.